 Order (or make) extra

-Plan out your favor display
+Plan the display

-However you decide to present your favors, put someone in charge of setting them out (a planner, site manager or amazing friend) and make sure they know exactly where you want them.
+However you decide to present your favors, put someone in charge of them (a planner, site manager or amazing friend) and make sure they know exactly where you want them.
 Ideally, you'll want to give them a picture rather than just a note -- "on the tables" can mean near the centerpieces, on the plates or on the napkins.
 So pick a precise place for the favors and give that person detailed directions.